-Devin Fitzsimmons enters his first year on the Vanderbilt coaching staff.
-He will serve as special teams coordinator and tight ends coach for Derek Mason’s Commodore program.
+Devin Fitzsimmons enters his second year on the Vanderbilt coaching staff.
+He serves as special teams coordinator and tight ends coach for Derek Mason’s Commodore program.

 Prior to Vanderbilt, Fitzsimmons spent the previous five years in the National Football League, serving as assistant special teams coach for Detroit, helped the Lions establish one of the most consistent and efficient special teams units in the NFL.